ahadjidj/Streaming-Workshop-with-HDF/README.md

  - Click on the PG icon in the top toolbar, drag it and release.
  - Click on Import instead of clicking on add
  - Select your flow, and then select the version you would like to import
- - Click on import and your PG and its dependencies are added to NiFi
+ - Click on import and your PG and its dependencies will be added to NiFi

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Import.png)